 Policies and Procedures on Excessive Trading Practices.
 In accordance with the policy adopted by the Board of Trustees, the Trust discourages frequent purchases and redemptions of Fund shares and does not permit market timing or other excessive trading practices.
 Purchases and exchanges should be made with a view to longer-term investment purposes only that are consistent with the investment policies and practices of the respective Fund.
 Excessive, short-term (market timing) trading practices may disrupt portfolio management strategies, increase brokerage and administrative costs, harm Fund performance and result in dilution in the value of Fund shares held by longer-term shareholders.
-The Trust and Goldman Sachs reserve the right to reject or restrict purchase or exchange requests from any investor.
-The Trust and Goldman Sachs will not be liable for any loss resulting from rejected purchase or exchange orders.
-To minimize harm to the Trust and its shareholders (or Goldman Sachs), the Trust (or Goldman Sachs) will exercise this right if, in the Trust's (or Goldman Sachs') judgment, an investor has a history of excessive trading or if an investor's trading, in the judgment of the Trust (or Goldman Sachs), has been or may be disruptive to the Fund.
+The Trust and Goldman Sachs reserve the right to reject or restrict purchase or exchange orders.
+To minimize harm to the Trust and Goldman Sachs will not be liable for any loss resulting from rejected purchase or exchange orders.
+To minimize harm to the Trust and its shareholders (or Goldman Sachs), the Trust (or Goldman Sachs) will exercise this right if, in the Trust's (or Goldman Sachs), has been or may be disruptive to the Fund.
 In making this judgment, trades executed in multiple accounts under common ownership or control may be considered together to the extent they can be identified.
-No waivers of the provisions of the policy established to detect and deter market timing and other excessive trading activity are permitted that would harm the Trust or its shareholders or would subordinate the interests of the Trust or its shareholders to those of Goldman Sachs or any affiliated person or associated person of Goldman Sachs.
+No waivers of the provisions of the policy established to detect and deter market timing and other excessive trading activity are permitted that would harm the Trust or its shareholders or would subordinate the interests of the Trust or its shareholders to those of Goldman Sachs.